 - i.
-The worker's income for the previous or annualized calendar year is below the income limit set by HUD for the program triggering Section 3 (for example 80% of AMI for CDBG and HOME); or, - ii.
-The worker is employed by a "Section 3 business" (explained on page 8); or - iii.
+The worker's income for the previous or annualized calendar year is less than the income limit set by HUD for the program triggering Section 3 (for example 80% of the area median income, AMI, for CDBG and HOME); or, - ii.
+The worker is employed by a "Section 3 business" [explained next page]; or - iii.
 The worker is a YouthBuild participant.

 (YouthBuild programs receive assistance under the Workforce Innovation and Opportunity Act.)